ukb-dt/fs-dev-00/index.md

 ### 1. The Core LLM (Text Tokens)

 I am, at my core, a Transformer-based Large Language Model (LLM).
-My native language is made up of **text tokens**.
+My native language is made up of [text tokens](https://ukb-dt.github.io/g.1-28/).

 * **What they are:** Sub-word units (like "the", "key", or "trans form er").
 * **My Role:** I use these tokens for understanding your prompt, reasoning about music theory (C Maj $\rightarrow$ E♭ Maj is a "Chromatic Mediant Shift"), and generating the final English explanation.